ntallarico/bidrl_tools/README.md

 		user_email = 'your email'
 		user_password = 'your password'
-		google_form_link_base = 'google form link for expense input'
+		google_form_link_base = 'google form link for expense input' auto_bid_folder_path = 'path to folder where you want to store files used to interface with auto_bid.py script'

 2. Create folder called local_files in repo.
 3. Run: `pip install -r requirements.txt`